A Focus on Diversity

 • "Currently, Paul works as an Apprenticeship Coordinator at Washtenaw Community College, where he works to remove barriers by educating the community, students, and adults seeking career changes on why apprenticeships could work for them."

-Paul Thomas (MA22), Apprenticeship Coordinator, Washtenaw Community College
+Paul Thomas (MA22), Apprenticeship Coordinator

 • "Fred J. Daniels says that his immersion in the interdisciplinary studies of Africology and African American Studies gave him the skills to enhance his day-to-day interactions with diverse populations."